ncullen93/pyGOBN/README.md

 <h2>Overview</h2>
 This is a project to create a Python wrapper for the GOBNILP solver for exact Bayesian network structure learning through Integer Linear Programming.
 The purpose of the pyGOBN project is to facilitate easy integration of the GOBNILP solver into existing Python libraries focused on Bayesian networks.
-The first example of such integration is found in "neuroBN" - <https://github.com/ncullen93/neuroBN>.

 All credit for the real code behind this project goes to Dr. James Cussens and Dr. Mark Bartlett for the creation of GOBNILP, and to the creators of SCIP.
 Please contact me - Nick Cullen - at